 A quick breakfast is one of the fun ways to start a meeting.
 It also gives your coworkers something to look forward to.
 Meeting hosts must find a time and day in which all employees are available.

 Staff meetings can feel stiff and uptight.
 It is common for employees to think the topics are boring.
-They may even get call out about their work performance.
-It is important that your employees feel relax and calm.
+They may even get called out about their work performance.
+It is important that your employees feel relaxed and calm.

 The purpose of a meeting is to talk about the happenings within the organization.
 However, you want to mix in some fun staff meeting ideas.
 Discussing the budget is important.
-It also appealing to talk about the birthdays for the month.
+It is also appealing to talk about birthdays for the month.
+Add some non-work-related topics to the meeting agenda.

 Staff meetings should be set up for success.
 You should start the meeting by talking about something positive.
 This positive can be big or small.
 If a project was successful, then announce it at the start of the meeting.
 An alternative is to celebrate an employee who has performed well.